 Economics examines some of the profound issues in our times: economic growth and sustainable development, unemployment, poverty, financial and monetary crises, trade and aid.
 As a Kent Economics student, you analyse and discuss these crucial areas and are challenged to contribute to possible solutions.
 On this programme you also have the opportunity to spend a year studying in Germany.

-Economics at Kent is ranked in the top ten in the UK.
+Our School of Economics is ranked among the UK's top ten economics departments for graduate prospects.
 Our economists are internationally recognised for their research and are also exciting and innovative teachers who place a particular emphasis on making economics relevant to the real world.

 The School of Economics provides outstanding academic support.
 Each student has a dedicated academic adviser and we also run a peer mentoring scheme where experienced final-year students offer advice and support to new students.

 We are an international community with academic staff and students from many countries so you develop a global perspective on your subject.

 In your first year, you learn how economists think and become familiar with the tools they use for analysing real economic problems.
 You can also study modules on the European economy in the 20th century, as well as strategy and games.

 In your second and final years, you study macroeconomics, microeconomics and quantitative economics.
 Optional modules cover areas such as international finance, industrial and monetary economics, and the economics of money and banking.
 Our wide range of modules means you can tailor your degree to support your particular career ambitions; for example, you can choose modules that prepare you for life as a professional economist.

 On this European Economics (German) programme you spend a year between your second and final year studying at a partner university in Germany.
 Teaching is in German, and you take some language-based modules in your first and second year at Kent to develop your skills.